 The research focuses on a bacterium called Pseudomonas aeruginosa, which can cause infections in hospital patients and people with weak immune systems.

-Patients on breathing machines, fitted with catheters, or with burns or surgical wounds are potentially at risk for serious, life-threatening infections.
+Patients on breathing machines, fitted with catheters, or with burns or surgical wounds are

 Pseudomonas infections are generally treated with antibiotics.
 However, because of increasing antibiotic resistance, these and other hospital-acquired bacterial infections are becoming harder to treat.